Building my DSLR Camera Trap

 This shot was taken with the PIR Trigger around 4 meters from the tree, whilst the camera and receiver, were hidden on a tripod, around 20 mtrs from the subject.

-For nocturnal shots, you will require a couple of flash units and although, I use Godox V860II units with an XPRO trigger, many people use second hand Nikon SB28's, which are far cheaper and readily available on 'ebay'.
+For nocturnal shots, you will require a couple of flash units and an additional 'trigger' for each.
+I use second hand Nikon SB28's, which are readily available on 'ebay' for around £75 each.

 Now that we have all the main items, we need to find a way of housing them all, so that they can be left on location, in all weathers.
 Ready made housings for the camera and triggers, can be bought from a number of sources and range from £200-800.
 However, nobody makes housings for flash units, so its either a case of wrapping them in a plastic bag, or designing your own.
 With some basic DIY skills and some cheap materials, I built housings for my camera and flashes for a total of less than £80.